-I also usually find an ATM machine at the airport and use my debit card to withdraw some cash.
+ATM machine are at the airport and you can use your debit card to withdraw some cash.
 Do not use a credit card if possible, as interest rates tend to be higher for cash withdrawals and typically the interest on the sum withdrawn starts to accrue immediately.
 ATM machines are widely available at the airport and throughout Singapore.